Kyeongman-header/NLPcourse_project/README.md

 the main training file.

 # hier_summary_maker.py
-These codes make summary - main text pair datasets.
+This file makes summary - main text pair datasets.

 # hier_utility.py
-These codes contain several useful functions, such as generating, splitting.
+This file offers several useful functions, such as generating, splitting.

 # !!!
 This is not a complete composition.
 The training datasets are quite large to upload github.
 They are stored in my local server. !!!